cben/model-view-self-modify/README.md

 * Try React "fast refresh" API to replace re-defined components in-place?

+### Q: Multi-player?

+Since both logic & user actions are stored in same text form, it's tempting to add collaborative editing and gain distributed state _for free_?

+I want to try it, but it may well be a dead end.
+In particular, the free-form source makes it **impractical to enforce any kinds of permissions**; to interact you need permission to edit, and if you can edit you can cheat.

-## TODO: Language qualities that'd make this work better?
+### Q: Language qualities that'd make this work better?

 Is this really language agnostic?
 Kinda, but some language affordances may help: